Course Catalog 2024-2025

 Several ethical obligations must be kept in mind.
 First, discussion or disclosure of client information without documented client consent is prohibited by law, institutional policies and social work ethics.
 Federal HIPPA regulations, state licensure and practice laws and agency policies all prohibit disclosure of client information to others not directly charged with the client’s care.
 Professional advice should never be offered outside an agency or practice setting.
 Social workers should always practice in their areas of competence in defined relationships to clients (NASW Code of Ethics, Section 104).

 Second, social work professional ethics also prohibit discussion of client information outside of direct work activities.
-It is inappropriate to refer to clients, client situations, supervisors or field agencies on social media regardless of efforts to restrict or limit access to the information.
+It is inappropriate to refer to clients, client situations, supervisors or practicum agencies on social media regardless of efforts to restrict or limit access to the information.
 The NASW Code of Ethics, Section 1.07 (i) states that “Social workers should not discuss confidential information in any setting unless privacy can be ensured.
 Social workers should not discuss confidential information in public or semipublic areas such as hallways, waiting rooms, elevators, and restaurants.”
 Social media are effectively public or semipublic locations.
 The Code also states that “(k) Social workers should protect the confidentiality of clients when responding to requests from members of the media.”
 Even restricted access social media sites may be viewed as media outlets.
 If you are speaking for an agency or group, (and only ever with explicit written permission and direction from that group) you should use their name to be transparent to other users.
 Only use your institutional affiliation when you are making professional postings, never for personal ones.

 Third, the NASW Code of Ethics, Section 2.01 states that “(a) Social workers should treat colleagues with respect and should represent accurately and fairly the qualifications, views, and obligations of colleagues, and (b) Social workers should avoid unwarranted negative criticism of colleagues in communications with clients or with other professionals."
-Postings on social media about other professionals and about professional matters should be respectful, fair, accurate, and without undue criticism, including field agencies and their personnel.
+Postings on social media about other professionals and about professional matters should be respectful, fair, accurate, and without undue criticism, including practicum agencies and their personnel.
 Your colleagues deserve to be treated with the same dignity and respect as social workers treat our clients.
 Hasty social media postings may violate these standards, make the evidence of such an infraction widely known, and may be difficult or impossible to undo.

 Agencies and institutions have the authority to ask social media organizations to refuse, or to terminate, social media groups that use their institutional names.
 The reputation and social ‘face’ of an institution may be enhanced or undermined by social media sites, and thus these agencies and institutions have rights to limit how their names and images are used.
 Many names and images are copyrighted or trademarked.
 Using such names and images may violate the law.
 Always ask for approval before using institutional or agency names in online posts.
 If you need to make an institutional connection, ask permission from the Director or Dean before making any post including institutional names, content or images.